sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 Without a `public` modifier, a `@method` is an internal function and can only be called within the contract class.

-It can return any valid types described later, e.g.,
+It can return any valid types described later.
+The return type must be explicitly declared. e.g.,

 ```js
   @method